WeiYufei/master/README.txt

 # The source is released under the GPL (v3 or newer);
 # see LICENSE about how you are allowed to use the code.
 #
-# Folder PolyTrend_web-based_system contains the Django project of this system
+# Folder PolyTrend_web-based_system contains the project of this system
 # Folder Django_jfu_modified_code contains files that need to be replaced
 # after Djando-jfu Django library is installed
 # Django-jfu is available on https://github.com/Alem/django-jfu